PerfectlySoft/PerfectDocs/guide/PostgreSQL.md

 ### Import

-To utilize the PostgreSQL connector in a source file, import the module:
+To use the PostgreSQL connector in a source file, import the module:

 ``` swift
 import PostgreSQL